-Nepal has gained the moniker ‘Amazon of Asia’ due to the biodiversity of flora and fauna that inhabit its lands, from tropical Terai jungle to its snow-capped alpine climate.
-Yet fifty years ago, hunting threatened to push some of its species to extinction.
+Nepal has gained the moniker “Amazon of Asia” due to the biodiversity of flora and fauna that inhabit its lands – from tropical Terai jungle to its snow-capped alpine climate.
+Yet, fifty years ago, hunting threatened to push some of its species to extinction.

 1) Nepal wildlife can roam across ten national parks

-Nepal has achieved a number of consecutive ‘zero poaching’ years in its national parks, despite the growing demand for illegal wildlife trade.
-It is regarded as a world leader in conservation of endangered species, and the country hosted the world’s first summit named ‘Towards Zero Poaching’ in 2015.
+Nepal has achieved a number of consecutive “zero poaching” years in its national parks, despite the growing demand for illegal wildlife trade.
+The country is regarded as a world leader in conservation of endangered species, and even hosted the world’s first anti-poaching summit, Towards Zero Poaching, in 2015.

 2) Nepal is set to double its number of Bengal tigers

-Nepal, despite being one of the smaller nations in theGlobal Tiger Initiative, is set to meet its 2020 target of doubling its tiger population.
-This is significant, as research shows that growing urbanization and deforestation has meant 93 percent of tiger ranges have been lost in recent years, but Nepal wildlife continues to defy this trend.
+Nepal, despite being one of the smaller nations in theGlobal Tiger Initiative, is set to meet its 2022 target of doubling its tiger population.
+This is significant, as research shows that growing urbanisation and deforestation has meant that 93% of tiger ranges have been lost in recent years.
+But Nepal wildlife continues to defy this trend.

 3) Introducing wildlife corridors has reduced human–wildlife conflict

-Wildlife corridors are habitats that connect patches of land to facilitate the movement and safe passage of species between protected areas.
+Wildlife corridors are habitats that connect patches of land to facilitate the safe passage of species between protected areas.
 This applies to both flora and fauna, through dispersal or migration.
 The idea is that by allowing free movement of Nepal wildlife, the incidents of human–wildlife conflict are reduced.

-4) Nepal achieved ‘zero poaching’ of rhinos in the face of the illegal wildlife trade
+4) Nepal achieved “zero poaching” of rhinos in the face of the illegal wildlife trade

 5) A community approach helped to protect Nepal wildlife